Philippine Science High School Caraga Region Campus

 The Philippine Science High School - Caraga Region Campus (PSHS-CRC) is the 13th campus of the Philippine Science High School System located at Brgy.
 Ampayon, Butuan.
 The school admits and grants scholarships to students who are gifted in science and mathematics.
-It caters to scholars from Caraga which covers the provinces of Surigao del Norte, Surigao del Sur, Agusan del Norte, and Agusan del Sur.
+It caters to scholars from Caraga which covers the provinces of Surigao del Norte, Surigao del Sur, Dinagat Islands, Agusan del Norte, and Agusan del Sur.
+Some scholars come from nearby provinces of Region X. A few from other regions of the country.
 The PSHS-CRC formally opened in June 2014.